acristerna/COMP373_P3_OBSERVER/README.md

 ## How To Run the Code

-To run the code, clone the repository to your own development envrionment and run Main (in Main folder).
+To run the code, clone the repository to your own development environment and run Main (in Main folder).

-## What Is The Problem Identified In This Project?
+## What Is The Problem Identified In This Project? s

 Before implementing the Observer pattern, the problem we would have faced would have been having to update each individual subscriber per notification.
 In the real-world this would have taken a lot of time since many band's have thousands of subscribers.